 In the beginning, the team lead does everything, usually with the aid of a designer to create inbound content.
 As the team picks up speed, you need to bring on a growth marketer who can build up the day-to-day of an inbound machine.
 At this stage, the Demand Gen Manager and Team Lead are writing all of the content.

 It’s important that you plan accordingly and estimate what month you need to bring in each team member to accelerate growth.
 Be sure to plan for 6-8 weeks of recruiting time before you expect to hire a new team member.

 Depending on the location of the city you are hiring in, this can be a $10,000 – $60,000 per month expenditure in the budget when everyone’s salaries are totaled.

 Marketers use many tools to be efficient and drive growth.
 These are typically monthly software subscriptions and are a rather small part of the budget.
 However, you need to add up which tools you are using and the monthly cost of each.
 These might include:

 - Web analytics (e.g. CrazyEgg)

-I would budget $1,500 per month for all of these services to start.
-The largest item is the marketing automation system.
+I suggest budgeting $1,500 per month for all of these services to begin with.
+The largest item in the budget is the marketing automation system.

-While the previous two expenses (headcount and tools) are used to operate the marketing team, demand gen spend is money that you apply to actual marketing tactics, like Google Adwords, retargeting or print advertisements.
+While the previous two expenses (headcount and tools) are used to operate the marketing team, the demand gen budget is money that applies to actual marketing tactics, like Google Adwords, retargeting or print advertisements.
 These typically breakdown into the following:

 - Social media